adaline/wordpress_import/README.md

 WordpressImport
 ===

-WordpressImport parses [Wordpress](http://www.wordpress.org) blog export files into for use in Ruby, for exaple to replace an old Wordpress site with a shiny new Ruby one!
+WordpressImport parses [WordPress](http://www.wordpress.org) export files for use in Ruby, for example to replace an old WordPress site with a shiny new Ruby one!
 ***
 Installation
 ---